jana-2004/MAJARA/README.md

 - *Focus*: Concentration on the Sprint goals.
 - *Openness*: Willingness to share challenges and successes.
 - *Respect*: Valuing each team member's contributions.
-- *Courage*: Facing challenges without hesitation
+- *Courage*: Facing challenges without hesitation jana